 Collection of access data

 There will be data about every access to the server on which this service is located (so-called server log files).
-The access data includes name of the retrieved web page, file, date and time of retrieval, amount of data transferred, message about successful retrieval, browser type and version, the user’s operating system, referrer URL (the previously visited page), IP address and the requesting provider , The protocol data are used without assignment to the person of the user or other profiling corresponding to the statutory provisions only for statistical evaluations for the purpose of operation, security and the optimization of our online offer.
-However, the privilege to check the log data retrospectively if, on the basis of concrete evidence, the legitimate suspicion of unlawful use exists.
+The access data includes name of the retrieved web page, file, date and time of retrieval, amount of data transferred, message about successful retrieval, browser type and version, the user’s operating system, referrer URL (the previously visited page), IP address and the requesting provider.
+The protocol data are used without assignment to the person of the user or other profiling activities and correspond to the statutory provisions for statistical evaluations only for the purpose of operation, security and the optimization of our online services.
+However, we reserve the right to check the log data retrospectively if, on the basis of concrete evidence, the legitimate suspicion of unlawful use exists.

 Cookies & reach measurement